RBT to BCBA Katie Johnson Advances Career through Hopebridge Behavior Analyst Fellowship Program

 July 26, 2021

 Is there anything Hopebridge Registered Behavior Technician (RBT) Katie Johnson cannot do?
-A Division I college athlete, certified personal trainer, softball instructor and coach, this rock star is also part of Hopebridge’s Behavior Analyst Fellowship (BAF) while she attends Ball State University for her master’s degree in applied behavior analysis (ABA).
+A Division I college athlete, certified personal trainer, softball instructor and coach, this rock star is also part of Hopebridge’s Behavior Analyst Fellowship Program. while she attends Ball State University for her master’s degree in applied behavior analysis (ABA).

 To say Katie is a Hopebridge Hero is an understatement.
 On this journey to become a Board Certified Behavior Analyst (BCBA) within the next year, she has already helped dozens of kids realize their own potential, in part stemming from her own family’s experiences.